ResilientEcosystem/blog/_posts/2024-12-8-PetChain.md

 ## Feature Set
 ### User and Pet Registration
+The registration and login workflow in PetChain uses JWT tokens for secure authentication and role-based access control.
+Passwords are hashed using bcrypt and stored securely in the database.
+A tamper-proof ownership hash, created using the owner's custom ID and unique petId with SHA-256, is stored in ResDB for blockchain traceability, while pet details are saved in MongoDB for quick retrieval.
+Owners can retrieve pet details via the getPetDetails API, ensuring a secure and efficient process for pet registration and ownership validation.

 Pet registration event logged in ResDB:
 ```
 (2024-12-09 11:05:19) [INFO    ] Request: 127.0.0.1:45068 0x7fccdc002870 HTTP/1.1 POST /v1/transactions/commit